sarfraznawaz2005/floyer/README.md

 ## Extending ##

 - You can extend it by adding more connectors like `SFTP`, etc. Checkout existing connector in `src/Connectors/FTP.php`
-- You can extend it by adding more drivers like `svn`, etc Checkout existing driver in `src/Drivers/Git.php`
+- You can extend it by improving existing `Svn` and `Git` drivers.
+Checkout existing drivers in `src/Drivers`

 ## License ##